natalidelgadillo/DH150-NATALIDELGADILLO/Assignment04/README.md

 >Um, I get a little frustrated that first because I really wanted some wine.
 Usually it takes you by surprise.
 And then I have to plan when I'm going to go get it because I have a pretty busy schedule.
 And then I have to pick which grocery store to go to because some have cheaper wines and some have nicer wines.
 And then I have to figure out when I'm going to go which I think I already said that.
 And then I'm just planning the trip and coming back and that always takes a decent amount of time.

 ### 5. The user prefers to not visit stores as much due to COVID-19.
 > Yes.
 COVID-19 makes me want to go to the stores less and less.
-It hinders me when maybe I don't have enough time.
+I get really bad anxiety being around people for too long, I would prefer not to in this pandemic.

+### 6. The user expressed interest in taking a wine preference survey and enjoyed the selections of wines online.
+> No, I don't think I would find these at the store.
+It seems like a pretty wide selection.
+I haven't seen some of these before.
+What do you want assistance knowing which kind of wine is your favorite?
+Yes, that would be really fun and helpful since I don’t know a ton about the different kinds of wines.

 ## Step 06: Reflection
 As I wrote up my interview questions, I did not know exactly what to expect from my participant.
 I had a few questions that may have revealed whether or not she was in my audience target, such as knowing whether she drank wine or not.
 I did enjoy looking at the activities and questions through her eyes, the different perspective helped me.
 Looking into her interests and preferences gave me a fresh intake of online shopping versus shopping in person.
 It was also important to note that the COVID-19 questions could have gone either way.
 Her answers helped understand how a busy student who has anxiety about the pandemic feels about shopping for their favorite goods in store.
 However, I did encounter a few problems while interviewing my participant.
 Some questions she was not sure how to answer or was afraid she was saying too much or too little.
 There was also a few lags with Otter transcription that made our dialogues mash together.
 My experience was mostly positive though, as she was a tech savy wine drinker who was looking for a faster and safer way to purchase her wine.
 I did notice her open up more to the idea of signing up for a subscription service once she visited a few websites and saw the wines offered.
 She enjoyed how there was a fair selection of wines online that were not available at the store.
 Her perspective has really helped assist in the kind of design I want to do, especially with the new challenges of shopping in a pandemic.